Masaya Morita: Ice dance with Nao Kida

-2020–2021 season
+2020–2021 season: Debut of Kida/Morita

 Prior to the season, Morita moved his training base to Kyoto's newly established Kinoshita Academy.
 There, former Japanese ice dancer Cathy Reed became his new coach.
 Subsequently, Morita teamed up with former singles skater Nao Kida.

 Kida/Morita debuted as a team at the 2020–21 Japan Novice Championships, where they won the gold medal.

-2021–2022 season
+2021–2022 season: Junior international debut

 Kida/Morita began the season in November by competing 2021–22 Japan Junior Championships, winning the gold medal.
 They would go on to make their international debut at the 2022 Bavarian Open, where they placed ninth on the junior level.

 Selected to compete at the 2022 World Junior Championships in Tallinn, Estonia, the team finished in twelfth place.

-2022–2023 season
+2022–2023 season: Junior Grand Prix bronze

 Kida/Morita started the season by competing on the 2022–23 ISU Junior Grand Prix.
 They won the bronze medal at 2022 JGP Czech Republic, becoming the first ice dance team from Japan to win a Junior Grand Prix medal.
 Subsequently, the team finished eighth at 2022 JGP Poland.

 In November, Kida/Morita won the 2022–23 Japan Junior Championships for a second consecutive time.
 They would then finish the season by placing sixteenth at the 2023 World Junior Championships in Calgary, Alberta, Canada.
 The pair parted ways following the season.